Jasper-Mare/PavlovMaps/README.md

 # PavlovMaps
-Maps I have made for the game Pavlov.
+Maps I have made for the mobile (shack) version of the game Pavlov.

 Descriptions: